-John McCall Architects was established in 1991 in Liverpool in the UK, focusing primarily on social housing and regeneration, private housing and individual homes and large extensions.
-JMA works with many stakeholders from design to building construction process and the associated information is very fragmented.
-Projects in which JMA are involved includes many stakeholders and requires considerable interoperability of documentation and dynamic information.
+The John McCall Architects was established in 1991 in Liverpool in the UK, focusing primarily on social housing and regeneration, private housing and individual homes and large

 Historically JMA used 2D CAD tool since 1991.
-All the company staff excluding the two administration staff had access to this tool and their range of skills varies from proficiency to advanced and expert.
+All the company staff excluding the 2 administration staff had access to this tool and their range of skills varies from proficiency to advanced and expert.
 However, their current architectural practice with this 2D CAD tool brings about some inefficiency such as timescales, deadline pressures, duplications, lead times, lack of continuity in the supply chain, over processing, reworking, overproduction, conveyance, distractive parallel tasks, reliability of data and plan predictability, lack of rigorous design process, lack of effective design management and communication.

-Thus, in line with the lean principles, new tools and processes needed to be thoroughly tested before they are integrated into the company's production system.
-The company strategically used the lean principles to improve its capacity for i) greater integration and collaboration with other disciplines in the production process, ii) adopting technology change to provide a more effective business process, iii) effective intelligent real time response and iv) moving into related building sektörs.
-At strategic level, lean principles (Liker, 2003; Koskela, 2003) which are i) Eliminate Waste, ii) Increase Feedback, iii) Delay Decision, iv) Deliver Fast, v) Build Integrity In, vi) Empower the Team and vii) See the Whole were utilized and they formed the seven pillars of the BIM implementation strategy.
+Thus, in line with the lean principles, new tools and processes needed to be thoroughly tested before they are integrated into the company's production system. the company strategically used the lean principles to improve its capacity for i) greater integration and collaboration with other disciplines in the production process, ii) adopting technology change to provide a more effective business process, iii) effective intelligent real time response and iv) moving into related building sectors.
+At strategic level, lean principles (Liker, 2003, Koskela, 2003) which are i) Eliminate Waste, ii) Increase Feedback, iii) Delay Decision, iv) Deliver Fast, v) Build Integrity In, vi) Empower the Team and vii) See the Whole are utilized and they formed the seven pillars of the BIM implementation strategy.

-Although the company staff had no practical understanding and awareness of BIM in the company at the beginning of the project, some senior managers of the company had some visionary understanding of BIM for investment in order to attain competitive advantages and better position in the market place and providing sustainable green design solutions.
+Although the company staff had no practical understanding and awareness of BIM in the company at the beginning of the project, some senior managers of the company had only a visionary understanding of BIM for investment in order to attain competitive advantages and better position in the market place and providing sustainable green design solutions.

-The Construction Industry and BIM
+The Construction Industry and Building Information Modelling (BIM)

 Construction projects need to be completed in a multidisciplinary environment.
 Severe issues about data acquisition and management arise during the design and construction management due to the complexity, uncertainty and ambiguity.
-Further, the construction industry is under pressure to provide value for money, sustainable design and construction and environmentally friendly maintenance of buildings (Eastman et al., 2008).
+Further, the construction industry is under pressure to provide value for money, sustainable design and construction and environmentally friendly maintenance of buildings (Eastman, et al 2008).

 There is enough evidence to suggest the architectural profession is beginning to come under pressure to adopt BIM too.
 This information management technology is becoming matured and commercially available after many research projects conducted in this area in the last 20 years.
 However it is only the last few years, building owners are becoming aware that BIM promises to make the design, construction and operation of buildings much more streamlined and efficient.
-Owners are starting to enforce their architects and other design professionals, construction managers and construction companies to adopt BIM.
+Owners are starting to enforce that architects and other design professionals, construction managers and construction companies adopt BIM.
 This trend gained enormous momentum when the General Services Administration (GSA) of USA announced that BIM is a mandated requirement for public property projects starting in 2006 (US-GSA, 2008).
 Many other similar uptakes from Europe and Australasia have followed (Mihindu and Arayici, 2008) such as Finland and Denmark.